Microsoft Paint: History

+Windows 9x

-Microsoft shipped an updated version of Paint with Windows 95 and Windows NT 4.0, which allows saving and loading a custom set of color wells as color palette (.pal) files.
-This functionality only works correctly if the color depth of images is 16-bits per pixel (bpp) or higher.
+Microsoft shipped an updated version of Paint with Windows 95 and Windows NT 4.0.
+At this point, Microsoft began updating the source code entirely from scratch and did not license any further code or versions of PC Paintbrush.
+This version featured an updated user interface that would carry on to later versions of Windows up to Windows Vista and allows saving and loading custom color palettes as .pal files.
+This functionality only works correctly if the color depth of images is 16 bits per pixel (bpp) or higher.
 Later versions of Paint do not support this feature.

 In Windows 95–98, Windows 2000 and Windows Me, Paint can open JPEG, GIF and 48-bit (16-bpp) TIF images and save images in JPEG and GIF formats when appropriate graphics filters are installed.
 Such plug-ins are included with Microsoft Office and Microsoft PhotoDraw.
 This also allows Paint to use transparent backgrounds.
 Support for PCX files was dropped.
-Starting with Windows Me, the canvas size expands automatically when larger images are opened or pasted, instead of asking.
+Starting with Windows Me, the canvas size expands automatically when larger images are opened or pasted instead of asking like in previous versions of Windows.

+Windows XP and Vista

 In Windows XP and later, Paint uses GDI+ and therefore can natively save images as BMP, JPEG, GIF, TIFF and PNG without requiring additional graphics filters.
+Support for saving and loading custom color palettes was dropped.

-In Windows Vista, the toolbar icons and default color palette were changed.
+In Windows Vista, the toolbar icons were updated and the default color palette was changed.
 Paint in Windows Vista can undo a change up to 10 times, compared to 3 in previous versions; it also includes a slider for image magnification and a crop function.
 This version saves in JPEG format by default.